EasyMapper/Productivity

 Using the Table of Contents

-The summary of the document can speed up the elaboration of the mind map, with some circumstances.
+The table of contents of the document can speed up the elaboration of the mind map, under certain circumstances.
 In the following examples I will use the document from which the Start section of the EasyMapper website is generated.

 Below you see the summary of the document (reduced to 2 levels).